barbosac5/Amazon_Vine_Analysis/README.md

 ### Deliverable 2: Determine Bias of Vine Reviews
 Using PySpark (in Google Collaboratory), I determined any biases towards reviews that were written as part of the Vine program and if having a paid Vine review makes a difference in the percentage of 5-star reviews.
+  - For Deliverable 2 there were:
+    - 612 total Vine reviews
+    - 64968 total non-Vine reviews
-  - How many Vine reviews and non-Vine reviews were there?
+    - There were 222 total Vine 5-star reviews
-  - How many Vine reviews were 5-stars?
-How many non-Vine reviews were 5 stars?
+    - There were 30543 total non-Vine 5-star reviews
-  - What percentage of Vine reviews were 5-stars?
-What percentage of non-Vine reviews were 5-stars?
+    - The percentage of Vine 5-star reviews is 36.215 %
+    - The percentage of non-Vine 5-star reviews are 47.012 %

 #### Images for Deliverable 2
 ##### Total Votes